ItsRyanG/content/README.md

 # content

-This is only a example of a repository used as a submodle.
-It's not special or uselful in any way.
+This is only an example of a repository used as a submodule.
+It's not special or useful in any way.

-This is a yet another commit, and another, and another.
+This is a commit, and another, and another.